 The impressive 343-page exhibition catalogue further contextualizes the exhibition.
 It includes scholarly articles and personal essays from members of their advisory board and artists with work in the exhibition.
 In their essay, "Encircles Everything: A Transformative History of Native Women Arts," Janet Catherine Berlo, Professor of Art History at the University of Rochester and Ruth B. Phillips, Professor of Art History at Carleton University in Ottawa, recall Abe and Amy Cohn as major players in the colonization of Washoe baskets.
 Their intent was to collaborate, but instead the Cohns exploited the basket weaving artist Louisa Keyser by giving her the name "Dat-so-la Lee", making her fame a distraction from the broader community of basket weavers.
-Keyser's "Beacon Lights Basket" (1904) is representative of the artist's signature degikup style - the rounded curve of the baskets is formed through a meticulous style of taut weaving, resembling rows of corn.
-Washoe baskets were known for their shape and the ability to hold water.
+Keyser's "Beacon Lights Basket" (1904) is representative of the artist's signature degikup style - the rounded curve of the baskets were known for their shape and the ability to hold water.
 According to Berlo and Phillips, "[the Cohns'] propagandistic misinformation has until recently obscured the artists' greatest achievements in providing a critical economic and artistic resource for their communities at a time of cultural upheaval so great that it threatened their very survival."